 Our team of Civil Enforcement Officers - previously known as parking attendants - are on patrol across Thurrock.

-Using the resources available, they enforce regulations for:
+Using the resources available, they enforce regulations for: • On-street parking; and

-- · On-street parking; and - Pay-and-display car parks.
+- On-street parking; and - Pay-and-display car parks.

 Our Enforcement Officers work 7 days a week throughout the Borough.
 Different areas will be prioritised in response to feedback from the public.
 The Council will also explore and pilot CCTV enforcement.